-Comment: Westpac's gender pay gap surprise - give me strength
+Cathy Murphy: Westpac's gender pay gap surprise - give me strength

 We do not need yet more definitions of the problem; we need action.
 Focus on the practical steps that can be taken right now and if change is genuinely desired, effect it without delay.

-Use the available gender-neutral software tools for the formulation of your employment advertisements, assess all candidates for employment on gender and ethnicity blind bases, closely examine your criteria for promotion and remuneration to ensure that these are visible to all and truly neutral in terms of rendering an impartial and fair assessment, conduct equal pay audits, and properly support women and minorities who land in straight, white male-dominated domains.
+Use the available gender-neutral software tools for the formulation of your employment advertisements; assess all candidates for employment on gender and ethnicity blind bases; closely examine your criteria for promotion and remuneration to ensure that these are visible to all and truly neutral in terms of rendering an impartial and fair assessment; conduct equal pay audits; and properly support women and minorities who land in straight, white male-dominated domains.

+Calculate the pay differences and fix them.
 If men chafe at the possibility that a concerted push for the advancement of women may come at their expense (although it need not be a zero-sum game approach), my sympathies are limited.

 Male advancement has been achieved at the expense of women for centuries, and a righting of the balance is long overdue.
 Narrowing the pay gap is not equality; it needs to be eliminated.